open-cluster-management-io/ocm/solutions/deploy-argocd-apps-pull/argocd-pull-model.md

 The [ArgoCD](https://argo-cd.readthedocs.io/en/stable/) application controller uses the hub-spoke pattern or pull model mechanism for decentralized resource delivery to remote clusters.
 By using [Open Cluster Management (OCM)](https://open-cluster-management.io/) APIs and components, the ArgoCD Applications will be pulled from the multi-cluster control plane hub cluster down to the registered OCM managed clusters.
-To try it out, check out the [Getting Started Guide](getting-started.md)
+To try it out, check out the [Getting Started Guide](getting-started.md).

-**Note:** The primary goal of this project is to migrate existing native OCM application delivery `AppSubscription` users to ArgoCD.
-The pull model described in this project might not be suitable for every situation.
-It is designed with the existing OCM AppSubscription users in mind to match their existing use cases.

 ## Overview
 The current ArgoCD resource delivery is primarily pushing resources from a centralized cluster to the remote/managed clusters.